ERS Modeling Shows Most Farm Estates Would Have No Change in Capital Gains Tax Liability Under Proposed Changes

 - Depreciation deduction: A method of allocating the cost of an asset over its useful life.
 For tax purposes, the cost of an asset can generally be written off as a business expense at a much faster rate than the actual decline in the value of that asset.

-Federal Tax Issues, by Tia McDonald, USDA, Economic Research Service, September 2021
+Federal Tax Issues, by Tia M. McDonald, USDA, Economic Research Service, April 2023

 Estimated Effects of the Tax Cuts and Jobs Act on Farms and Farm Households, by James Williamson and Siraj G. Bawa, ERS, June 2018